LONGER WALKS

 Walks Coming Up

-See below for our programme of walks in 2023.
+See below for our programme of walks in 2024.
 We tend to fix the dates a quarter at a time.
-We'll make available the full walk details (including the meeting point) on this web page about a week before each walk.
+We'll make available the full walk details (including the meeting point) on this webpage about a week before each walk.
 Once sign-up is open please click individually on 'sign-up open' (in blue) for each walk you plan to join.
 To drop out of a walk, please return to the form, and enter your details again but with a 'No' instead of a 'Yes'.

-Lookahead provisional schedule 2023 (* = where a walk leader is required):
+Lookahead provisional schedule (* = where a walk leader is required):

 Useful and Other Information